thjbdvlt/pandoc-filter-french-typography/test.md

 lang: "fr"
 ---

-iiion aaaaaaaaaa est là: on est ici; on arrive. on arrive a au aaaaaaaaaaaaaaaaaaaaaaaaabientôt!!
+iiiiiiiion aaaaaaaaaa est là: on est ici; on arrive. on arrive a au aaaaaaaaaaaaaaaaaaaaaaaaabientôt!!

 > quoi? mais nan!